KittyGiraudel/site/_posts/2014-12-16-css-riddle-reverse-ellipsis.md

 > …niverse, and everything is 42.

 That is what I call a _reverse ellipsis_, although I suspect CSS specifications to call it _start ellipsis_ since the current value for `text-overflow` is actually called _end-overflow-type_.
-Anyway, now it's your turn.
+Anyway, now it’s your turn.
 I have created [a pen](https://codepen.io/HugoGiraudel/pen/5582f35c9596c40ae947bad2f5993fb2/) if you want to play with the initial code:

 <p data-height="280" data-theme-id="0" data-slug-hash="5582f35c9596c40ae947bad2f5993fb2" data-default-tab="result" data-user="HugoGiraudel" class='codepen'>See the Pen <a href='https://codepen.io/HugoGiraudel/pen/5582f35c9596c40ae947bad2f5993fb2/'>5582f35c9596c40ae947bad2f5993fb2</a> by Hugo Giraudel (<a href='https://codepen.io/HugoGiraudel'>@HugoGiraudel</a>) on <a href='https://codepen.io'>CodePen</a>.</p>

 **Beware**, next content is spoiler!

-## The solution that doesn't work everywhere
+## The solution that doesn’t work everywhere

 Many of you have been advising using `direction: rtl` as a magic solution.

 I suspect all of you who suggested this to run Firefox, in which it does work like a charm (well, kind of).
 Unfortunately, Firefox is the only browser behaving correctly in right-to-left with `text-overflow: ellipsis`.

 That being said, I am not sure why but Firefox does eat the full stop at the end of content.
-It doesn't not happen with another character as far as I can tell.
+It doesn’t not happen with another character as far as I can tell.
 If someone has an explanation for this, please report.

 In other browsers, especially Chrome, the start ellipsis is correctly displayed but not the end of content.
 It leads to something like: